 By acknowledging these factors, you can work on strategies to overcome them in the future.

-Create A Study Plan
+Create A Study Plan To Excel Association of Accounting Technicians (AAT)

 Once you better understand why you failed the exam, it’s time to create a study plan.
 Having a clear plan can help you stay focused and on track as you prepare for future exams.